stewieduey/Phase-1-Project/readme.md

 - **Superhero List**: The main page displays a list of superheroes, including their names and images.
 Each superhero is listed as an item in the list.
 - **Display Superpowers**: Clicking on a superhero's image reveals their special powers.
 This information is displayed in a dedicated area on the web page.
 - **Filter Favorites**: The "DuMark's Faves" button allows users to filter the list to display only their favorite superheroes.
 It shows superheroes marked as "favorites" in the data.
-- **Delete Superheroes**: Each superhero in the list has a "Delete" button.
-Clicking this button allows users to remove a superhero from the list.
-The selected hero and their details are no longer displayed after deletion.

 ## Usage